wvandaal/PwrSlide/README.md

 # PwrSlide

 Adios Powerpoint!
-Impress is a simple and compact presentation interface built to help users emprace the future of interactive presentation software using the power of HTML5 and Web Components.
+PwrSlide is a simple and compact presentation interface built to help users emprace the future of interactive presentation software using the power of HTML5 and Web Components.
 A small set of intiutive custom tags allow you to build your presentations from the ground up and gives you the flexibility to embed complex web applications within your slideshow.

-Impress is an open source project implemented using the upcoming HTML5 standard of Web Components and the [Polymer.js library](http://polymer-project.org) by Google.
+PwrSlide is an open source project implemented using the upcoming HTML5 standard of Web Components and the [Polymer.js library](http://polymer-project.org) by Google.

 > Maintained by Willem van Daalen (https://github.com/wvandaal).